Concealed Carry Picture

 o Relevant school administrators.

-o Parents and guardians (general notification only, not identifying individuals).
+o Parents and guardians (general notification only, not identifying specific individuals).

-• Any breach of confidentiality may result in disciplinary action, including termination.
+• Any breach of confidentiality may result in disciplinary action, up to and including termination or dismissal.

 9. Revocation, Suspension, and Withdrawal